irrg/character-sheets/oedipus.md

 - You grew up in extreme poverty, among criminals.
 You still have some connections with the old neighborhood.
 - There’s safety in numbers and you need safety right now, thanks to that worrying stalker you've got.
 - Me and Blix bet on Vurtball matches, and they owe you quite a bit of money at this point.

+## DESCRIPTION
+> Oedipus Jones is an incredibly superficial, incredibly attractive robodogman who looks at life like he judges book covers and DVD cases — by their covers.
+(He's not as dim as the Cat from Red Dwarf, but his awareness of how rediculously good-looking he is puts him in the same ballpark as the Cat, with a splash of Zoolander.)

+> His body style is largely like the Robodogman on page 33, but his dog breed is kuvasz but with a silver metalic sheen to his fur and a slight LED glow to his eyes, which he covers with large, opaque sunglasses.
+Some light escapes from behind the glasses and it looks COOL that way.
+He looks smug, happy and knows he's hot shit.

+> Oedipus wears the traditional North Gort Boomer tracksuit but got the 'Drive' Ryan Gosling scorpion embroidered on the back, and plastered the front with patches for his favorite things.
+He wears an oversized golden necklace of the  word 'VROOOM' on it in gold, with diamonds for extra bling.
+It doesn't look weird or oversized on his frame, but it definately draws attention.

+> His hands are always covered in red driving gloves, night and day, asleep or awake.
+His index fingers are augmented but dont' reveal their purpose, in that they're laser "fingergunz".
+Pew pew pew.

+> Oedipus carries a cricket bat as his main weapon.

 ## NOTES
 - None